 Make unsubscribing easy (one-click expectations)

-This will help your deliverability in two ways: one, it means your emails are only going to people that want them, but it also prevents them from marking your emails as spam, which will hurt your deliverability, unlike unsubscribes that won’t.
+This will help your deliverability in two ways: one, it means your emails are only going to people that want them, but it also prevents them from marking your emails as spam, which will hurt your deliverability, unlike unsubscribes, which don’t.

 Keep spam complaints low